CleverCloud/documentation/content/doc/administrate/ssl.md

 ## Getting Certificates with *Let's Encrypt*

-We automatically generate certificates when you add a domain name to your app.
-It's all you have to do, our internal certificate generator will create a TLS certificate for a domain or a sub-domain.
+To have a free, auto-generated, auto-renewed certificate, you need to ensure the two following conditions:
+1. Add the domain to your application, via the console or clever-tools
+2. [Configure your DNS zone](./domain-names) to have your domain or subdomain point to Clever Cloud’s load balancers.

+The second condition has to be met before the third day after adding the domain.
+If needed, you can remove the domain and add it back to re-trigger a certificate generation.

+If you do not wish to have a lack of certificate for a few minutes (e.g. if you are migrating an existing domain to Clever Cloud from another hosting provider), you can first upload an existing certificate by following [this guide](#uploading-my-own-certificates).
+When the provided certificate expires, Clever Cloud will trigger a Let’s Encrypt certificate generation.

 We do not support wildcard Let's Encrypt certificates at the moment.
-If you need a wildcard certificate, you can either generate a Let's Encrypt certificate yourself or buy one (we can resell one to you, in which case we will deal with the csr generation ourselves, contact the support to know more).
+If you need a wildcard certificate, you can either generate a Let's Encrypt certificate yourself or buy one.
+We can resell one to you, in which case we will deal with the csr generation ourselves.
+Contact the support to know more.

 ### Cloudflare configuration